 DH: One quick way to learn Vyond is to create a “test” video using the different scene templates.
 You start with a short script or story.
-Then, put the scenes together, save it, and watch.
-Afterwards, go back and change some of the props, characters, backgrounds, etc. and customize to suit your story.
+Then put the scenes together, save them, and watch.
+Afterward, you go back and change some of the props, characters, backgrounds, etc. and customize them to suit your story.

 I promise, you’ll be so into it and having so much fun, your brain will start exploding with ideas.
 We all learn as we go when trying something new.
 The more we do it, the better we get.
 Things like this have to be hands on.

-DH: When we create videos, our scripts are written by our professional writer.
-Because of deadlines, I create the animations before the voice over is recorded.
+DH: When we create videos, our scripts are written by our professional writers.
+Because of deadlines, I make the animations before the voice-over is recorded.

 Then I copy the scene and add it after the existing one.
-Afterwards, I add the animated text entry, change of character expressions, etc.
+Afterward, I add the animated text entry, change of character expressions, etc.

 Here’s how to do it in Premiere Pro:

 - Then add the first scene with characters in the timeline on top of it